 In this article, we will specifically turn our lens towards Maharashtra.
 Maharashtra had been a hotspot during the fight against colonial rule, and women came to the forefront and donned an active role in the movement.

-Many women from across the country responded to Mahatma Gandhi’s call and played a major role in the formulation of Independent India.
-The tales of bravery and sacrifice resonate in different sounds from different regions of the country.
+Many women from across the country responded to Mahatma Gandhi’s call and played a major role in the formulation of an Independent India.

 Real patriotism was exemplified by Rani Laxmi Bai of Jhansi, whose bravery and exceptional leadership set the bar high.